Viability of the $R+e^T$ cosmology: Introduction

-Our letter is organized as follows: in Sections \ref{sec:etg} and \ref{sec:etc} we present the $e^T$ gravity and cosmology formalisms, respectively.
-In Section \ref{sec:cwo} we confront the theoretical predictions of our model with observational data on cosmology.
-We also compare our results with other cosmological models.
-In Section \ref{sec:sd} we present the statefinder diagnostic of our model.
-In Section \ref{sec:dbm} the dynamical behaviour of the $e^T$ cosmology is further discussed.
+Our article is organized as follows: in Section \ref{sec:etg}, we present the basic formalism of $R+e^{T}$ gravity and in Section \ref{sec:etc}, we discuss the $R+e^{T}$ cosmology with a simple exact solution.
+The dynamical behaviour of the obtained model in the presented $R+e^{T}$ cosmology is further discussed in Section \ref{sec:CD}.
+In Section \ref{sec:cwo}, we confront the theoretical predictions of our model with observational Hubble dataset.
+In Section \ref{sec:sd}, we present the statefinder diagnostic of our model.
 Our final remarks and discussion are presented in Section \ref{sec:d}.

-\section{$e^T$ gravity}
+\section{$R+e^T$ gravity}

 The field equations of $e^T$ gravity will be obtained from the variation of the action

 with $g$ being the metric determinant, $\gamma$ a constant and natural units are assumed.
 Such a variation with respect to the metric $g_{\mu\nu}$ yields